 I took a couple months, read up on offshore PPH’s and took the plunge and signed up.
 In turn, I got all my clients to sign up, and they couldn’t have been happier either.
 They got so many more betting options on all sports, with parlays, teasers, a near

 infinite number of props and numerous others.
 Let’s take a look at the pros and cons of an offshore Pay Per head service.

 First thing’s first, the question I get asked almost every day, what is an offshore Pay Per Head service?
 PPH is an online service for bookies, offered by an online management service.
 A PPH service basically helps the agent (bookie) run their business for a rate, depending on the number of active players on a weekly basis.

 As an agent, you and your clients get access to professional level sports betting software without opening your own sportsbook, which obviously would be very expensive and time consuming.
 You will get the security, technology and software, including lines and odds to help build your business in a coordinated manner, at the same time giving your clients a vast array of betting options.

 Do you still take bets and write them by hand?
-Do you make your own calculations and accounting and need to find each win and loss to figure out what the total is at the end of the week?
+Do you make your own calculations and accounting in process of making it more relevant it with main concepts on making digital marketing plan the and need to find each win and loss to figure out what the total is at the end of the week?
 I remember doing that at the bar, and looking back, I’m sure I

 lost money on my calculations alone, not even taking into account the time I spent doing it.